For reasons unknown to reason, Sami is the name of the two guides who pick us up from Merihovi and guide us to board the Sampo icebreaker.

 With all passengers back on board, the ship reversed toward Kemi.

-Upon arrival, already disembarked, we still spent a good half-hour on the frozen Gulf of Bothnia, circling and photographing that earthly icebreaker, even real, with its mythical touch, in the Finland.
+Upon arrival, already disembarked, we spent a good half hour on the icy Gulf of Bothnia, circling and photographing that land icebreaker, even real, with its mythical touch, in Finland.